-By now you probably have a fuzzy picture of how a search engine works.
-But there's much more to it than just the basic overview you've seen so far.
+By now you probably have a fuzzy idea of how a search engine works, but there's much more to it than just the basic overview you've seen so far.
 In fact, search engines have several parts.
-Unfortunately, it's rare that you find an explanation for just how a search engine is made - and that information is vitally important to succeeding with search engine optimization (SEO).
+Unfortunately, it's rare that you find an explanation describing just how a search engine is made - that's proprietary information that search companies hold very close to their vests - and that information is vitally important to succeeding with search engine optimization (SEO).